MuEpsilonSigma/muepsilonsigma.github.io/List-of-Members.md

 #### Taewoo Kim (김태우)
 ![Taewoo.jpg](photos/Taewoo.jpg)

->Taewoo is a PhD student in Mechanical Science and Engineering at the University of Illinois Urbana-Champaign.
+>Taewoo is a PhD candidate in Mechanical Science and Engineering at the University of Illinois Urbana-Champaign.
 His research explores the fundamental mechanisms of diamond particle growth, focusing on how different hydrocarbon precursors and doping elements influence the growth process under flat flame combustion.
 By combining experimental work with reaction simulations, Taewoo aims to develop a deeper understanding of material synthesis pathways that can lead to enhanced control over diamond film properties.

 #### Jihong Min (민지홍)